March 3, 2014

 New Melones Lake Fishing Report

-Water Conditions: New Melones Lake is currently holding 1,037,513 acre-feet of water.
-The lake level rose very little this week and is currently at 947 ft. above sea level and 139 ft. from full.
-The water is fairly clear in some areas and slightly stained in others.
-The water temperature will be cooling a bit each week and the lake is starting to turn over.
-The lake has cooled some and is 57-61 degrees depending on what part of the lake you are fishing.
-The docks have been moved back to the middle ramp on Glory Hole Point.
+Water Conditions: New Melones Lake is currently holding 1,062,486 acre-feet of water.
+The lake level rose a bit this week and is currently at 951 ft. above sea level and 135 ft. from full.
+The water is very clear in some areas and slightly stained in others, with a little bit of debris on the surface.
+The average water temperature is 53-56 degrees with some areas reaching 57-58 degrees on warm sunny days.
+The boat launch ramps at Tuttletown and Glory Hole Point are both open.